lorenzjosten/frequency-analyzer/README.md

 ### Docker

-Create a container from the image int the gitlab registry and run it:
+Create a container from the image in the gitlab registry and run it:

 ```
 docker run -d --rm --name frequency-analyzer -p8080:8080 registry.gitlab.com/lj-work-sample/app:latest